Energy-Control-no/fleet-flows-autoinstaller/README.md

 # Fleet Flow Autoinstaller

 This repository contains the `fleet-flow-autoinstaller` script, designed to automate the setup and configuration of the Fleet Flow environment.
-The script handles various tasks such as installing necessary dependencies, setting up SSH keys, updating Airtable records, and configuring systemd services.
+The script handles various tasks such as installing necessary dependencies, setting up SSH keys, updating Airtable records with key, and configuring systemd services.

 ## Features

 - Automatic installation of required packages and tools.
 - Generation and configuration of SSH keys for secure communication.
-- Airtable integration for updating and creating records.
+- Airtable integration for updating and creating records, and authenticating to the remote repository.
 - Git repository cloning and management.
 - Systemd service setup for Fleet Flow components.